ben001109/maii-bot/README.md

 npm run bot
 ```

-Run the Discord bot in CI:
+Run the Discord bot in CI (offline mode):

 ```bash
 npm run bot:ci
 ```

+The CI script fetches the bot user via the Discord API.
+If the request fails,
+it skips login and only verifies that commands load and sync locally.

 ## Project Structure